 In any of the mentioned cases it is necessary to perform a comparison between two points of the simulation chain in order to analyse the results.
 This connection closes the loop within a simulation scenario.

-compared directly without any pre-processing step.
+☐ Use of a cots comparison tool.
+This mechanism is recommended when the product format can be compared directly without any pre-processing step.